 Piktochart is one of many companies using social proof on their homepage:

-In this landing page shows the amount of people using the service as social proof:
+This landing page shows the number of people using the service as social proof:

 How to use this principle: